Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Timing Analysis

-X-ray variability is the hallmark of accretion and is also characteristic of flaring stellar coronae.
-Cataclysmic variables (accreting WDs) and Low-Mass X-ray binaries (LMXBs: both NS and BH systems) exhibit aperiodic variability (flickering) over a wide range of timescales from milliseconds up.
+At our detection limit of 4$\times$10$^{32}$ \lx (5 net counts at the ACIS-I aimpoint in 100 ksec, assuming $D_{SMC}$=60 kpc, $\Gamma$=1, $N_H$=5$\times$10$^{21}$\nh) we expect to detect the high luminosity end of the SMC populations of flaring stellar coronae and cataclysmic variables.
+Cataclysmic variables (accreting WDs) and Low-Mass X-ray binaries (LMXBs: accreting NS and BH binaries) exhibit aperiodic variability (flickering) over a wide range of timescales from milliseconds up.
 Such variability produces a characteristic power-law distribution (red noise) in the PDS which can be spotted by visual inspection.
+No such features were detected in the bright sources selected for timing analysis.
+To search for other variability, lightcurves binned by 16 times the ACIS frame time were visually inspected for all sources with at least 50 counts in the stacked dataset.
+This search turned up a foreground flare-star (CXOU J005428.9-723107), in DF1 which is the subject of separate analysis by \cite{laycock2009}.
+None of the other 95 sources so examined showed any outstanding feature in their lightcurve.